fission/fission.io/content/en/blog/8-must-know-terms-for-serverless-developer.md

 Realizing that problem, we started making our code more and more loosely coupled eventually leading to **microservices**.

 Microservice architectural pattern is where a software is composed of **many small independent services** that communicate with each other using APIs.
-Each of these microservices can be developed, upgraded and deployed without affecting the other services.
-Each of these services have the ability to **independently scale** to meet the peak demands.
+Each of these microservices can be developed, upgraded and deployed without affecting the other services and have the ability to **independently scale** to meet the peak demands.

 {{< figure src="https://cdn.pixabay.com/photo/2018/03/21/16/04/ecommerce-3247176_1280.png" alt="Microservices - small independent services.
 Courtesy: Pixabay." height="400" width="600">}} Microservices - small independent services.
 Courtesy: pixabay.com.